Low Mill is a member of a group of holiday properties whose owners have pledged to:

 - Very little of our waste goes to landfill.
 Recently (2019) we replaced the tiles in the kitchen with a (softer, warmer) vinyl floor.
 All the old tiles were successfully ‘freegled’.

 - On arrival you will not get a ‘free’ (ie fully included in the price…) bottle of cheap wine.
 What you will find in the cupboards will be teabags, coffee, sugar, spices and condiments, cooking oil….
 We encourage guests to use what they find, replace anything that gets used up while you’re there.
-And if there’s half a box of cereal that you don’t want to take home – leave it for the next bloke.
+And if there’s half a box of cereal that you don’t want to take home – leave it for the next guest.

 - All of our services (plumbing, chimney sweeping, etc) are provided by local traders.